Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

+Simulating paper presented a major challenge.
+While research on paper deformation exists~\cite{narain_folding_2013}, we found no realistic real-time simulator available in Unity.
+As a workaround, we customized the Obi Cloth simulator~\cite{ObiCloth_Unity} to approximate paper properties (see figure below): applying 0.05 Aerodynamics to make dropped paper fall slowly rather than as a rigid board (1); minimizing Distance and Bend constraints to ensure the paper retains its structural form when placed on objects rather than draping like cloth (2); and adding colliders with high friction to ensure stable placement on flat surfaces while allowing slow sliding on non-flat surfaces (2--4).

-\paragraph{Implementation} We used a cloth simulatorto approximate paper behavior as shown in Fig.~\ref{fig:paper}.
-Paper interaction was implemented by attaching the nearest paper (cloth) particles to the fingertip when a nearby pinching is detected and detaching them upon release.
-A height threshold and time-based override were added to prevent false positives.
-The shredding was implemented by monitoring particles and spawning confetti when a particle crosses the shredder's top plane.
-For each newly passing particle we instantiate one confetti prefab (using Particle System) at $p_i - (0,\delta,0)$ (thickness of the shelf $\delta$), cap active confetti to $K$ via a FIFO queue, and mark the particle to avoid duplicates.
-After all particles have generated confetti, we destroy the cloth and deactivate the shredder.
-To make the top part of the paper appear shredded and invisible after passing through the bookshelf, we applied the Cloak of Invisibility material to the space beneath it (Fig.~\ref{fig:materials}b).
-Since we did not want hand overlays to disappear when entering this space, we assigned them the Phasing Object material (Fig.~\ref{fig:materials}f), ensuring they remain visible and unaffected.
+Paper interaction is handled by anchoring the nearest cloth particles to the fingertip upon pinch detection, with a height threshold and time-based override to filter false positives.
+Shredding is triggered when particles cross the shelf's top plane; for each crossing particle, a confetti prefab is instantiated via Particle System at $p_i - (0,\delta,0)$ (where $\delta$ is the shelf thickness).
+To manage performance, active confetti is capped at $K$ using a FIFO queue.
+Once all particles cross, the cloth object is destroyed.
+To simulate the document vanishing into the shelf, we applied the Cloak of Invisibility material (\Cref{fig:materials}b) to the space beneath the shelf.
+Hand overlays are assigned Phasing Object material (\Cref{fig:materials}f) to remain always visible.